Altinity/clickhouse-backup/ReadMe.md

   # The format for this env variable is "disk_name1:disk_path1,disk_name2:disk_path2".
 For YAML please continue using map syntax
   disk_mapping: {}
   # CLICKHOUSE_SKIP_TABLES, the list of tables (pattern are allowed) which are ignored during backup and restore process
   # The format for this env variable is "pattern1,pattern2,pattern3".
-For YAML please continue using map syntax
+For YAML please continue using list syntax
   skip_tables:
     - system.*
     - INFORMATION_SCHEMA.*
     - information_schema.*
+  # CLICKHOUSE_SKIP_TABLE_ENGINES, the list of tables engines which are ignored during backup, upload, download, restore process
+  # The format for this env variable is "Engine1,Engine2,engine3".
+For YAML please continue using list syntax
+  skip_table_engines: []
   timeout: 5m                  # CLICKHOUSE_TIMEOUT
   freeze_by_part: false        # CLICKHOUSE_FREEZE_BY_PART, allow freezing by part instead of freezing the whole table
   freeze_by_part_where: ""     # CLICKHOUSE_FREEZE_BY_PART_WHERE, allow parts filtering during freezing when freeze_by_part: true